issues-osu/ISSUESlab/content/_index.md

         <script src="https://player.vimeo.com/api/player.js"></script>
         <br />

+        The ISSUES Lab is a research group that applies advanced statistical and spatial analysis to understand neighborhood conditions and translate data into actionable insights that inform public health policies and legal strategies aimed at building healthier communities.

         Our work is driven by advances in machine learning, geospatial science, and the growing availability of big data.
 We focus on applying these tools to investigate how environmental exposures—such as neighborhood disinvestment, surveillance, and built environment risks—contribute to harm and system involvement.
 Our goal is to translate data into legal, policy, and practice solutions that promote the health and well-being of children, adolescents, and families.
 We use advanced methods—including Bayesian spatial models, geographically weighted regression, and geospatial machine learning—to examine how environmental exposures and spatial structures influence key outcomes such as child abuse, gun violence, adverse childhood experiences, and intimate partner violence.
 Our transdisciplinary approach brings together geospatial science, law, and public health to produce actionable insights for lawyers, judges, and policymakers, with a particular focus on housing and food security.

         We are a multidisciplinary team of scholar/activists from diverse disciplines with a shared research goal of strengthening families by highlighting their assets while addressing barriers to health.
 Each individual has a bio page that can be accessed [here](/people).

-        We are proudly based at the <a href="https://cde.nus.edu.sg/arch/">Colleges of Social Work and Public Health</a> at the <a href="https://www.osu.edu">The Ohio State University</a>, a leading global university in the state of Ohio, USA.
+        We are proudly based at the <a href="https://csw.osu.edu">Colleges of Social Work and Public Health</a> at the <a href="https://cph.osu.edu">The Ohio State University</a>, a leading global university in the state of Ohio, USA.
     design:
       columns: '2'